News Events Contact

 A layer of nutrient-rich, fine organic sediments has accumulated throughout the Lower Vasse River with an average depth of 450mm.
 This sediment provides an internal source of nutrients that contributes to algal growth in summer months.

-Stages 2 and 3 have now been funded through the City of Busselton and the State NRM program.
-Stage 2 will occur between the old Boat Ramp and Causeway Roade Bridge in April 2023.
-Stage 3 is planned for the section upstream of the Strelly Street bridge in 2023-24.
+Stage 3 is in the planning phase and has been funded through the City of Busselton and the State NRM program.
+Stage 3 is planned for the section upstream of the Strelly Street bridge.

 VIEW PROJECT MAP